Chang-e/learning-to-rank-for-information-retrieval/Part II Major Approaches to Learning to Rank/Chapter4 The Listwise Approach.md

 6. Chapelle, O., Le, Q., Smola, A.: Large margin optimization of ranking measures.
 In: NIPS 2007 Workshop on Machine Learning for Web Search (2007)

-7. Chapelle, O., Wu, M.: Gradient descent optimization of smoothed information retrieval met- rics.
+7. Chapelle, O., Wu, M.: Gradient descent optimization of smoothed information retrieval metrics.
 Information Retrieval Journal.
 Special Issue on Learning to Rank 13(3), doi:10.1007/ s10791-009-9110-3 (2010)

-8. Fan,W.,Fox,E.A.,Pathak,P.,Wu,H.:Theeffectsoffitnessfunctionsongeneticprogramming based ranking discovery for web search.
+8. Fan, W., Fox, E. A., Pathak, P., Wu, H.: The effects of fitness functions on genetic programming based ranking discovery for web search.
 Journal of American Society for Information Science and Technology **55**(7), 628–636 (2004)

 9. Fan,W.,Gordon,M.,Pathak,P.:Discoveryofcontext-specificrankingfunctionsforeffective information retrieval using genetic programming.
 IEEE Transactions on Knowledge and Data Engineering **16**(4), 523–527 (2004)